 Multi-Year Area-Based Permitting

-The Mines Act (section 10(3)) provides the Chief Inspector of Mines (and delegated inspectors) with the authority to set the length of term for permits issued under section 10.
+The Mines Act (section 10(3)) provides the Chief Permitting Officer (and delegates) with the authority to set the length of term for permits issued under section 10.

 Multi-year area-based (MYAB) permitting is the practice of authorizing exploration activities, typically for up to five years within identified activity area(s) underlain by the mineral or coal tenure area of the project.
 Proponents have the flexibility to execute exploration programs over the entire area and through the life cycle of the authorization as field results and market conditions dictate.